html2rss/html2rss/README.md

 1. The content-type is guessed from the file extension of the URL.
 2. If the content-type guessing fails, it will default to `application/octet-stream`.
-3. The content-length will always be undetermined and thus stated as `0` bytes.
+3. The content-length will always be undetermined and therefore stated as `0` bytes.

 Read the [RSS 2.0 spec](http://www.rssboard.org/rss-profile#element-channel-item-enclosure) for further information on enclosing content.